 Self-directed IRAs are governed by complex regulations allowing you to use alternative investments to save for retirement.
 Entrust account owners are frequently asking questions to learn more about their self-directed accounts, as well as their alternative investment options.
-This article will explore one of those questions.
+This infographic will explore one of those questions.

 Question: Who is a disqualified person?

 Answer: For the purposes of determining prohibited transactions through your self-directed IRA, the following people are considered disqualified persons:

 - You and your spouse

 - Your employer

 - Your lineal ascendants and descendants, as well as their spouses (children, parents, etc.)